pierre-dargham/classicpress-composer-boilerplate/README.md

 ### Automatic updates

-Automatic updates are disabled by default in this boilerplate [wp-config.php](https://github.com/pierre-dargham/classicpress-composer-boilerplate/blob/master/wp-config.php), because you dependencies update should be handled using Composer.
+Automatic updates are disabled by default in this boilerplate [wp-config.php](https://github.com/pierre-dargham/classicpress-composer-boilerplate/blob/master/wp-config.php), because you dependencies updates should be handled using Composer.
 If you need to change that, you can update the two following constants :
 ```
 /* Automatic updates */
 define('WP_AUTO_UPDATE_CORE', false);